Updated 12/05/2021

 One of the biggest things I hear from women in January is that their eating habits have fallen apart – regardless of how healthy they were prior to the holiday season.
 It starts with bite sized candy bars at Halloween and quickly spirals into “just a little taste” of everything in sight.

 Holiday eating can be so hard to control – especially when treats are everywhere!
-Everywhere you turn, temptation is lurking: Leftover Halloween candy on every coworkers desk; seventeen sides (full of sugar, fat and way too many carbs) on the Thanksgiving table; bowls of candy set out for the annual gingerbread house decorating party; “signature” cocktails at holiday parties; candy canes on Christmas trees or gold foil wrapped chocolate coins on Hanukkah; and a steady flow of champagne on New Year’s Eve.
+Temptation lurks around every corner: Leftover Halloween candy on every coworkers desk; seventeen sides (full of sugar, fat and way too many carbs) on the Thanksgiving table; bowls of candy set out for the annual gingerbread house decorating party; “signature” cocktails at holiday parties; candy canes on Christmas trees or gold foil wrapped chocolate coins on Hanukkah; and a steady flow of champagne on New Year’s Eve.
+Is it any wonder you find yourself struggling to maintain healthy eating habits?
+You certainly aren’t alone!

 7 Steps Towards Creating Healthy Holidays